data-integrations/wrangler/docs/directives/parse-as-hl7.md

 parts, last name (LEVERKUHN), first name (ADRIAN), and middle initial (C).
 Components can be divided into subcomponents.
 Subcomponents are typically indicated by a & character.

-Parsing the above message using the directive
+Parsing the above message using the directive will generate a record that has flattened HL7 fields and all the **fields are converted to JSON**.
+Further parsing can be achieved with [PARSE-AS-JSON](parse-as-json.md) directive

 ```
   parse-as-hl7 message